muylukcu/cybertek-bnb-loader/README.md

 ## App class
-specify url to api app and path to your excel sheet
+specify url to api app,path to your excel sheet and batch number you'll add to

 ## Data
 follow the format as in src/main/resources/MOCK-DATA.xlsx